Home

 Always read the policy carefully.
 Common exclusions include:

-• Pre-existing medical conditions unless declared and accepted by the insurer.
+• Pre-existing medical conditions, unless declared and accepted by the insurer.

 • Accidents occur while under the influence of drugs or alcohol.